Ski Resorts in Japan Best Ski Resorts in Japan

 Culinary Highlights in Ski Resorts

-Typical Dishes in the Ski Resorts:
+Typical Dishes in Ski Resorts:

-• Udon: Thick wheat noodles in hot broth, often with Tempura (fried vegetables and shrimp)
+• Udon: Thick wheat noodles in hot broth, often with tempura (fried vegetables and shrimp)

 • Tempura-Don: Crispy fried shrimp and vegetables on rice